rcallan/csv_tools/README.md

 sudo make install
 ```

-You can then navigate to `bin/`, which is located in the top level directory of this project to use the executables.
+You can then navigate to `bin/`, which is located in the top level directory of this project to use the executables

 #### Usage and examples